 Development of new therapies for children with cancer presents unique challenges.
 Firstly, the incidence of cancer in children is relatively low; in the United States, about 12,400 new cases are diagnosed annually in patients under 20 years old.
 Each year in Texas, almost 1,200 children and adolescents younger than 20 years of age are diagnosed with cancer, representing 10% of all cancers diagnosed in the U.S. Approximately 200 children and adolescents die of cancer each year; making cancer the most common cause of disease-related mortality for Texans 0-19 years of age.

 Nationally, the overall cure rate for all childhood cancers is approaching seventy percent.
 In many patients that ultimately fail curative therapy, initial responses to current multimodality treatments (surgery, radiation therapy, and chemotherapy) are excellent, with overall 5-year Event-Free Survival approaching 80%.
-However, current approaches to curative therapy result in significant morbidity and long- term sequelae, including cardiac dysfunction and cognitive impairment.
-Further, dose-intensive chemotherapy with conventional agents has not significantly improved outcomes for patients that present with advanced or metastatic disease.
-Consequently, a new approach to developing effective, less toxic, curative therapy is required and will be the focus of the Pediatric Drug Discovery Initiative (PDDI).
+However, current curative therapy approaches result in significant morbidity and long-term sequelae, including cardiac dysfunction and cognitive impairment.
+Further, dose-intensive chemotherapy with conventional agents has not significantly improved outcomes for patients with advanced or metastatic disease.
+Consequently, a new approach to developing effective, less toxic, curative therapy is required and will focus on the Pediatric Drug Discovery Initiative (PDDI).
 Our current understanding of childhood cancers indicates that exome mutations are relatively rare and that many cancers of childhood are ‘driven’ by oncogenic fusion proteins.
 Initial projects of PDDI are to:

 - validate fusion proteins found in pediatric cancers as targets for drug development and identify synthetic lethal interactions where knockdown of a gene is lethal only in the context of oncogenic transcription factor (OTF) expression;